Sound Blaster Live!: Overview

-Sound Blaster Live! supported multi-speaker output, initially up to a four-speaker setup.
-The software referred to this as a "4.1" setup, meaning 4 satellites and a subwoofer.
+Sound Blaster Live! supports multi-speaker output, initially up to a four-speaker setup.
+The software refers to this as a "4.1" setup, meaning 4 satellites and a subwoofer.
 While this is the case, the subwoofer is not on a separate output as it is with 5.1 and higher audio.
 Instead, a low-pass filter (crossover) within the speaker system removes high and midrange frequencies from the sound card's output for the subwoofer.
 Games see a "4.1" speaker system as quadraphonic because DirectSound itself offers no subwoofer output in this configuration.
 This is not limited to Creative sound cards; Aureal, Ensoniq, Philips, and other manufacturers have made cards that use four-speaker output in the same fashion.
 Later versions of the Live!, usually called Live!
 5.1, offered 5.1-channel support which adds a center-channel speaker and LFE subwoofer output, most useful for movie watching where Dolby Digital 5.1 is decoded.

-The Live! implemented DOS legacy support via Ensoniq's AudioPCI DOS TSR program.
+The Live! implemented MS-DOS legacy support via Ensoniq's AudioPCI DOS TSR program.
 Creative acquired Ensoniq in 1998 and, as part of the deal, made use of this highly compatible ISA sound card emulator with their newer cards.
 In fact, the Live! uses ".ecw" (Ensoniq Concert Wavetable) files for the wavetable emulation in DOS.
 The program enables support for many standards, such as Sound Blaster 16, General MIDI, AdLib (OPL3), among others.

 Sound Blaster Live! was the first sound card from Creative with the "What U Hear" recording input source.
 This was supported in the Windows drivers, so no additional software was needed to utilize it.
 The analog stereo audio signal that came out of the main Line Out was directed into this input.
 That way, one could mix all available inputs and the MIDI synth into one stereo signal.
 When using "What U Hear" with 5.1 sound, the sound would be downmixed to stereo first.
 The Creative Recorder utility included with the sound card was specifically designed to take advantage of the "What U Hear" feature, making it a simple matter to capture streaming sound from any source, even from programs that deliberately avoid providing a means for saving the digital sounds, thus freeing non-technical users from the complexities of "patching" between inputs and outputs of various software modules.